-Mad as the Mist and Snow..
+Mad as the Mist and Snow

 An Appointment with Mr Yeats

-Mad as the Mist and Snow is an exciting song conjuring up excitement and delirium like Mad March winds whipping up Spring.
-W.B.
-Yeats poetry interpreted by Mike Scott, evolves into great music, great songs.
-What more could you want in life.?
-This track makes me want to run and dive into the Atlantic or something.!
-I Saw The Waterboys recently at The Roundhouse in Camden, they didn’t play any songs from this Album as they were promoting a new album more bluesy influenced.
-Mike Scott has a very distinctive voice and you could actually hear the lyrics which I have to say isn’t something that I have come across in a long while.
+This track Mad as the Mist and Snow is taken from the album An Appointment with Mr. Yeats, it makes me want to run and dive into the Atlantic or something!
+I Saw The Waterboys recently at The Roundhouse in Camden, they didn’t play any songs from this Album as they were promoting a new album somewhat different, more bluesy influenced.
+Mike Scott has a very distinctive voice and you could actually hear the lyrics, I have to say is something I’ve not come across in a long while.

-Speaking of Newcastle my home town.
-The Ramonas played t at The Think Tank Newcastle an All female band, devoted to The Ramones!
-The singer looking strangely like Joey Ramone!
+Speaking of Newcastle- my home town.
+I discovered THE RAMONAS http://www.ramonas.co.ukthey played at The Think Tank Newcastle.
+An all-female band, devoted to The Ramones!
+The singer looked strangely like Joey Ramone!
 Another night out on the town for me!

 Until next time.